PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 To set this project, we require access to Azure ML Studio.
 The application flow for the project design is as follows:
 1. Create an Azure ML workspace with a compute instance.
 2. Create an Azure ML compute cluster.
-3. Upload the dataset to Azure ML Studio by downloading the data file from this repository.
+3. Download the Heart Failure prediction dataset from this repository.
-4. Import the notebooks and scripts attached in this repository in the Notebooks section in Azure ML Studio or simply clone the repository.
+4. Import the notebooks and scripts attached in this repository to the Notebooks section in Azure ML Studio or simply clone the repository.
 5. All instructions to run the cells are detailed in the notebooks.

 ## Dataset